kormang/MicroservicesExample/README.md

 * Microservice B - simulates car motion by sending periodic events about its speed (and geocoordinates, but I've left the out).

 * Microservice C - when ever driver exceeds certain speed limits, pentalty is written to NoSQL database, and this data is exposed through API.

+## Conclusion

+Learning multiple things simultaniously, ad hoc, is difficult, and leaves a lot of wholes, especially when it comes to best practices and all the available options.
+Just as blindly fallowing courses or tutorials doesn't provide deeper understanding of things that only become obvious when your intentions go wrong.